 Applicants must provide a clear and concise description of the strategies and activities they will use to achieve the period of performance outcomes.
-Applicants must select existing evidencebased strategies that meet their needs, or describe in the Applicant Evaluation and Performance Measurement Plan how these strategies will be evaluated over the course of the project period.
-See the Strategies and Activities section of the CDC Project Description.
+Applicants must select existing evidencebased strategies that meet their needs, or describe in the Applicant Evaluation and Performance Measurement Plan how these strategies will be evaluated over the course of the period of performance.
+(See CDC Project Description: Strategies and Activities section.)